stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

   Tension_Q35(m_claim) >= delta_Q35
   ```

-  for some strictly positive `delta_Q35` that does not vanish under refinement.
+  for some strictly positive `delta_Q35` that does not vanish under refinement in the sense of the chosen encoding family.

-In such a world, either the accepted limits must be revised, or the underlying physical theory diverges from the assumptions used to derive those limits.
+In such a world, the pattern of tension readings would be interpreted as evidence that at least one of the following holds.

+* Some accepted limit statement used in `Limit_family` needs revision or extension.
+* Some modeling assumption used to match experiments to those limits does not correctly describe the behavior of the physical world.

+This conclusion still lives at the effective layer.
+It highlights a discrepancy between observed patterns and the chosen limit catalogue without committing to any particular modification of the underlying physical theory.

 ---

 ## 5. Counterfactual tension worlds

 We now define two counterfactual worlds, both described strictly in terms of observable patterns and admissible encodings.
+They are pattern labels over tension profiles, not claims about actual universes.

 ### 5.1 World T: internally consistent limits